Disposal of electronic waste

-Staff are encouraged to identify UOW computers and related equipment no longer in use or working in their area and then complete the Electronic Waste Form to nominate items for collection.
+UOW Staff and tenants are encouraged to identify computers and related equipment no longer in use or working in their area and then complete the Electronic Waste Form to nominate items for disposal.

 The following minimum information about the items will be required:

 Make and Model

 Condition (working or not)

 If it is on the UOW asset register and provide the asset number

 Where it is located (building and room number)